jalil-M/food-ada/README.md

 - Identify patterns in food consumption depending on the social status

 ## Contributions
-- Abdeljalil Moussa :
+- Abdeljalil Moussa : worked on part B, writing up the readme, writing up the datastory
-- Florian Cassayre :
+- Florian Cassayre : worked on part B, built the data story
-- Smail Ait Bouhsain :
+- Smail Ait Bouhsain : worked on part A, part C,
-- Ismail Nejjar :
+- Ismail Nejjar : worked on part A, part C,

 ## Thank you for your attention !